Community Benefit

 Ceres provides organic, medically tailored meals for those facing a serious

-volunteer gardeners and chefs, they are mentored to learn about growing,
+as volunteer gardeners and chefs, they are mentored to learn about growing,

 Community Action Marin